hyperledger-archives/fabric/docs/Openchain API.md

 ## Openchain REST API:

 You can experiment with the Openchain REST API through any tool of your choice.
 For example, the curl command line utility or a browser based client such as the Firefox Rest Client or Chrome Postman.
 However, if you choose to work with the REST API directly through Swagger for a nicer UI, please set up the Swagger-UI package locally on your machine.
-The APIs we are working on are not public at this time and therefore we can not upload them to the Swagger.io.
+The APIs we are working on are not public at this time and therefore we can not upload them directly to the Swagger.io.

 ### To set up Swagger-UI